hashie/hashie/README.md

 end
 ```

 Disable warnings will honor the last `disable_warnings` call.
-Calling without parameters will override the blacklist, and calling with parameters will create a new blacklist.
+Calling without parameters will override the ignored methods list, and calling with parameters will create a new ignored methods list.
 This includes child classes that inherit from a class that disables warnings.

 ```ruby
 class Message < Hashie::Mash